spook/linux-insides/Booting/linux-bootstrap-1.md

 0x000F0000 - 0x000FFFFF - System BIOS
 ```

-In the beginning of this post, I wrote that the first instruction executed by the CPU is located at address `0xFFFFFFF0`, which is much larger than `0xFFFFF` (1MiB).
+In the beginning of this post, I wrote that the first instruction executed by the CPU is located at address `0xFFFFFFF0`, which is much larger than `0xFFFFF` (1 MiB).
 How can the CPU access this address in real mode?
 The answer is in the [coreboot](http://www.coreboot.org/Developer_Manual/Memory_map) documentation:

 ```
-0xFFFE_0000 - 0xFFFF_FFFF: 128 kilobyte(sic*) ROM mapped into address space
+0xFFFE_0000 - 0xFFFF_FFFF: 128 kilobyte(*sic) ROM mapped into address space
 ```
 *128 [kibibytes](https://en.wikipedia.org/wiki/Kibibyte)